orsinium/blog/content/posts/py/pypi-squatting.md

 ## Probing the data

-The table `packages` contains all packages with their name, the latest released version number, last updated date, and some other info.
+The table `packages` contains all packages with their name, the latest released version number, the last update date, and some other info.
 For example, let's select stats for [textdistance](https://github.com/life4/textdistance):

 ```sql
 SELECT * FROM packages WHERE name = 'textdistance';